ktham/my_setup/README.md

 ## Prerequisites
-* MacOS Sierra and higher (I've only tested it on Sierra)
+* MacOS Mojave and higher (I've only tested it on Mojave)
 * Mac OS X command line tools (`xcode-select --install`)
 * Ruby 2.0.0 or higher (MacOS Sierra already has it)
 * *Optional* [XQuartz](https://xquartz.macosforge.org/) - for X11